lukso-network/LIPs/LSPs/LSP-12-IssuedAssets.md

 ---

 ## Simple Summary

 This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) data key values to store addresses of issued assets by an [ERC725X](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract.

 ## Abstract

 This data key value standard describes a set of data keys that can be added to an [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract to describe issued assets:

 - `LSP12IssuedAssets[]` is an [LSP2 array](./LSP-2-ERC725YJSONSchema.md) of addresses.
 - `LSP12IssuedAssetsMap` is a dynamic address mapping, which contains:
   - an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to easily identify the standard used by the mapped asset smart contract
   - and the index in the `LSP12IssuedAssets[]` array.

 The data key `LSP12IssuedAssetsMap` exists so that smart contracts can detect if an address is present in the array (e.g. as done in the [LSP1-UniversalReceiverDelegate](./LSP-1-UniversalReceiver.md)).

 ## Motivation

 This standard allows any smart contract to state that it issued a certain asset.
-The asset itself MUST reference the issuer smart contract as well, for it be verifable issued.
+The asset itself MUST reference the issuer smart contract as well, for it be verifiable issued.
 This allows other smart contracts to link the authenticity of an asset to a specific issuer.
 See also [LSP4 - DigitalAsset Metadata](./LSP-4-DigitalAsset-Metadata.md) for the `owner` and `LSP4Creators[]`.

 A full verification flow for an asset should contain a check on the asset and the issuer smart contract.
 If we use an asset using [LSP4 - DigitalAsset Metadata](./LSP-4-DigitalAsset-Metadata.md) and a [LSP0 - ERC725Account](./LSP-0-ERC725Account.md) as the issuer.
 The flow should looks as follows: